Kayak the Historic Douro River by Day & Feast at Classic Vineyard Estates by Night

 Our sojourn on the river comes to an end with one of our favorite paddling stretches, from Tua to scenic Pinhao, a journey of about three hours.
 We are in the very center of the Douro demarcated port wine region, with neat rows of grapevines terracing down the schist mountainsides, and stately white stucco quintas

 dotting the hills high above the riverbanks.
 After lunch at a riverside cafe, there's time for a walk to see the splendid hand-painted ceramic tile work in the charming little train station, which is decorated with thousands of blue and white azulejos

 from the early 20th century showing pre-dam river and harvest scenes.
 We drive back to historic Porto for a festive farewell dinner, reveling in the memories we've made on the famous River of Wine.

 Day 9: Porto / Depart

-Today you will be transferred to the airport for your departing flight.
+A transfer to the airport in included today for your departing flight.